 Rockport is a very small city located in the state of Indiana.
-With a population of 2,223 people and two constituent neighborhoods, Rockport is the 196th largest community in Indiana.
-Rockport has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 2,144 people and two constituent neighborhoods, Rockport is the 196th largest community in Indiana.

-When you are in Rockport, you'll notice that it is more blue-collar than most other communities in America.
-37.82% of Rockport’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Rockport is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Rockport who work in office and administrative support (15.35%), food service (10.34%), and sales jobs (8.01%).
+Rockport is a blue-collar town, with 43.78% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Rockport is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Rockport who work in office and administrative support (12.32%), food service (10.23%), and maintenance occupations (8.91%).

+Rockport is a somewhat ethnically-diverse city.
 The people who call Rockport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rockport residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rockport include Irish, English, Italian, and Dutch.
+Important ancestries of people in Rockport include German, Irish, English, French, and Scots-Irish.

 The most common language spoken in Rockport is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.